STARTS

 Lesson 3:

-Result: We continued to learn about programming.
-We learned how to use scripts to interact with objects.
-We modified the Tower of the Hell project and published it online and on the Kodland Hub!
+Result: We continued to work with scripts.
+We also learned how to use scripts to enable interactions with objects.
+Finally, we completed the "Tower of the Hell" project and published it on the internet and the Roblox platform!

 The racing game